versionpress/versionpress/docs/content/en/developer/plugin-support.md

 vp_force_action('wordpress', 'update', $version, [], $wpFiles);
 ```

-!!! info "v4.0 change"
-    :construction: We're planning to change this for the final VersionPress 4.0 release.
+> :construction: We're planning to change this for the final VersionPress 4.0 release.
 Some filter will probably be used instead.

 ### Files to commit with an action